OneDrive/onedrive-api-docs/auth/msa_oauth.md

 `code` | `string` | The authorization code you received in the first authentication request.

-**Note**  For web apps, the domain portion of the redirect URI must match the domain portion of the redirect URI that you specified in the [Live SDK app management site]().
+**Note**  For web apps, the domain portion of the redirect URI must match the domain portion of the redirect URI that you specified in the [Live SDK app management site][app-portal].

 #### Response
 If the call is successful, the response for the POST request contains a JSON string